-- It must clearly explain how the proposal is aligned with the Strategic Agenda 2021-27 of EIT RawMaterials - It must clearly explain how the proposal addresses one or more of the topics listed in the Lighthouse Appendix - The proposal must clearly state if and how it has the potential to become an investment case for the European Raw Materials Alliance within the funding period - The co-funding contributed by the project consortium should be minimum 30% of the total funding (NOT 30% of the EIT funding).
-Co-funding exceeding 30% will be evaluated positively, but does not replace the financial backflow requirement. - The proposal must include a strategy and a tentative plan for backflow as outlined in Section 2.1. - The project consortium must consist of a minimum of 2 organizations, coming from a minimum of 2 different countries - The lead organization must be a Core or Associate Partner (or Linked Third Party to a Core or Associate Partner) of EIT RawMaterials by the time the project starts - The project consortium must include organizations from at least 2 sides of the knowledge triangle (education, research, industry/business as defined in the Partner registration documentation) - Organizations that are non-members are eligible to apply only if they submit an EIT RawMaterials membership application by mid of October 2022.
-Failure to apply for EIT RawMaterials membership by mid of October 2022 will result in their removal (including the requested funding) from the proposal (note that the project will be immediately terminated if eligibility criteria are not met at this stage)
+- It must clearly explain how the proposal is aligned with the Strategic Agenda 2021-27 of EIT RawMaterials. - It must clearly explain how the Proposal addresses one or more of the topics listed in the Lighthouse Appendix. - The co-funding contributed by the Project Consortium should be minimum 30% of the total funding (NOT 30% of the EIT funding).
+Co-funding exceeding 30% will be evaluated positively, but does not replace the financial sustainability mechanism requirement. - The Proposal must include a strategy and a tentative plan for the financial sustainability mechanism as outlined in Section 2.1. - The project Consortium must consist of a minimum of two Project participants, coming from a minimum of two different countries, and a maximum of 4 Project participants.
+Larger consortia can only be considered in exceptional cases and with a very sound justification based on clear role for each consortium Partner. - The lead Project participant must be a Core or Associate Partner (or Linked Third Party to a Core or Associate Partner) of EIT RawMaterials by the time the project starts.

-- A detailed work plan must be provided for each year of the project duration at the time of proposal submission, including determined milestones planning as described under 2.1. - All proposals must include a 'Dissemination and Communication Plan' Work Package, following the communications guidelines included in the document 'EIT RawMaterials Communication and dissemination guidance' - All proposals must include a Go-to-market Strategy Work Package (WPO), following the guidelines outlined in the document 'Go-to-market strategy for upscaling projects Process and guidance' - A Preliminary Market analysis must be included in the proposal - All proposals must include a 'Project Management' Work Package, following the guidelines included in the document 'EIT RawMaterials Project Management guidance'.
-The project should be managed by a project manager (PM) with relevant expertise in managing complex projects.
-Her/his profile can differ from the PC's, and s/he should commit to the project with a 15% FTE, to be monitored with timesheets (timesheet approved internally + declaration of honour) during project reporting.
-A one-page CV of the PM must be provided - Additional eligibility criteria apply as outlined in the document 'Lighthouse Appendix'
+- The project Consortium must include Project participants from at least two sides of the knowledge triangle (education, research, industry/business as defined in the Partner registration documentation). - Project participants that are non-members are eligible to apply as Members only if they submit an EIT RawMaterials membership application by early July 2024.
+Failure to apply for EIT RawMaterials membership by mid of 2024 will result in their removal (including the requested funding) from the proposal (note that the project will be immediately terminated if eligibility criteria are not met at this stage). - A detailed work plan must be provided for each year of the Project duration at the time of proposal submission, including determined milestones planning as described under 2.1. - All proposals must include a 'Dissemination and Communication Plan' Work Package, following the communications guidelines included in the document 'EIT RawMaterials Communication and dissemination guidance'. - All Proposals must include a Go-to-market Strategy Work Package (WPO), following the guidelines outlined in the document 'Go-to-market strategy for upscaling projects Process and guidance', and a WP on LCA for proposals claiming to achieve any positive environmental impact, such as resource and energy savings, waste reduction, waste valorisation, emissions reduction. - A Preliminary Market analysis must be included in the proposal. - All proposals must include a 'Project Management' Work Package, following the guidelines included in the document 'EIT RawMaterials Project Management guidance'.
+The project should be managed by a Project manager (PM) with relevant expertise in managing complex projects.
+Her/his profile can differ from the Project coordinator, and s/he should commit to the project with a 15% FTE, to be monitored with timesheets (timesheet approved internally + declaration of honour) during Project reporting.
+A one-page CV of the PM must be provided. - Additional eligibility criteria apply as outlined in the document 'Lighthouse Appendix', such as the alignment of the proposals with EIT Raw Materials strategic frameworks, called Lighthouses, and that are the following: Responsible Sourcing, Sustainable Materials, and Circular societies.